NVIDIA/aistore/docs/storage_svcs.md

 The operations (above) are in fact [extended actions](/xaction/README.md) that run asynchronously.
 Both Cloud and ais buckets are supported.
 You can monitor completion of those operations via generic [xaction API](/xaction/README.md).

 Subsequently, all PUTs into an n-way configured bucket also generate **n** copies for all newly created objects.
-Which also goes to say that the ("makencopies") operation, in addition to creating or destroying replicas of existing objects will also automatically re-enable(if n > 1) or disable (if n == 1) mirroring as far as subsequent PUTs are concerned.
+Which also goes to say that the ("make-n-copies") operation, in addition to creating or destroying replicas of existing objects will also automatically re-enable(if n > 1) or disable (if n == 1) mirroring as far as subsequent PUTs are concerned.

 Note again that number of local replicas is defined on a per-bucket basis.